andizq/sf3dmodels/README.rst

 LIME in *sf3dmodels* mode
 -------------------------

-The package includes the standard LIME v1.9.5 + an additional feature for ``sf3dmodels`` users.
+The package contains the standard LIME v1.9.5 + an additional feature for ``sf3dmodels`` users.
-We included an ingestor in the LIME source codes that allows the user to employ the ``sf3dmodels`` output as the LIME input.
+An ingestor was included within the LIME source codes, it allows the user to employ the ``sf3dmodels`` output as the LIME input.

 Installation
 ============
 LIME must be configured separately once the ``sf3dmodels`` package has been installed with success.

 The installation procedure of this LIME is identical to its standard installation (have a look at the LIME `installation <https://github.com/andizq/lime/tree/sf3dmodels>`_ notes section).
 Please make sure you are configuring and setting everything in/to the LIME directory included in this repository.

 Running it